k-awata/pjma/README.md

 # pjma

-Project manager for Aveva E3D Design and Administration
+pjma is a project manager for Aveva E3D Design and Administration.
+It manages the environment to launch E3D Design in one specified directory.

 ## Installation